The proactive "Serenity Prayer" (printable):

 As you read all the above, does it seem like "serenity" is now demoted to the least important quality, compared to courage and wisdom?
 Not really.
 It's just as important.
 Without the serenity to let go of what you can't control, you exhaust your energy in battles that you can't win, instead of focusing it where it is really productive.

 This is a secular (e.g. non-religious, non-theistic) version of what is known as the "Serenity Prayer".
 See full text of the original Serenity Prayer.
 See also: serenity prayer print pdf file

-Proactive 12 Steps is a project of LifeSherpa®, a nonprofit social enterprise that fosters relational mindfulness as creative interaction with people & situations
+Proactive 12 steps is a project of LifeSherpa®, a nonprofit social enterprise that fosters everyday mindfulness as creative interaction with life